huggingface/blog/argilla-ui-hub.md

 # Argilla 2.4: Easily Build Fine-Tuning and Evaluation Datasets on the Hub — No Code Required

-We are incredibly excited to share the most impactful feature since Argilla joined Hugging Face: you can start your AI dataset projects without code and from any Hub dataset.
+We are incredibly excited to share the most impactful feature since Argilla joined Hugging Face: you can prepare your AI datasets without any code, getting started from any Hub dataset!
 Using Argilla’s UI, you can easily import a dataset from the Hugging Face Hub, define questions, and start collecting human feedback.

 > [!NOTE]
 > Not familiar with Argilla?
 Argilla is a free, open-source data-centric tool.
 Using Argilla, AI developers and domain experts can collaborate and build high-quality datasets.
 Argilla is part of the Hugging Face family and fully integrated with the Hub.
 Want to know more?
 Here’s an [intro blog post](https://huggingface.co/blog/dvilasuero/argilla-2-0).